thejessicafelts/job-seeker/README.md

 # Google Custom Job Searcher

-This Node.js application uses the [Google Custom Search API](https://developers.google.com/custom-search/v1/overview) to retrieve search results based on specified keywords, domains (including subdomains), locations, and date criteria.
-The results are filtered (by avoid keywords, minimum publication date, etc.), then output to the console and saved to a CSV file for review.
+This Node.js application uses the [Google Custom Search API](https://developers.google.com/custom-search/v1/overview) to retrieve search results based on specified criteria such as keywords, domains (including subdomains), locations, and publication date.
+The script filters out results containing undesirable phrases and continues paginating until it accumulates the number of unique *new* results defined by your configuration.
+These unique results are then appended to a CSV file, and their URLs are stored in a separate file so that duplicates are skipped in future searches.

-> **Note:** The API credentials and sensitive configuration details are stored in a `config.json` file.
-This file is excluded from version control via `.gitignore` to protect your credentials.
+> **Note:** The API credentials and sensitive configuration details are stored in a `config.json` file, which is excluded from version control via `.gitignore` to protect your credentials.
+Your search results, stored in the `google_search_results.csv` file, and your list of processed URLs, stored in the `processed_urls.txt` file, are also excluded from version control via `.gitignore` to protect the privacy of your searches.

 ## Features

-- **Advanced Query Building:** Combines multiple criteria including two sets of keywords:
+- **Advanced Query Building:**
+  Combines two sets of search terms:
-  - **intitleKeywords:** Keywords that must appear in the page title.
+  - **intitleKeywords:** Keywords that must appear in the page title (using the `intitle:` operator).
   - **keywords:** General search terms that can appear anywhere in the page.
-- **Domain Filtering:** Uses the `site:` operator to restrict results to specified domains (including all subdomains).
+- **Domain Filtering:**
+  Uses the `site:` operator to restrict results to specified domains (and all of their subdomains).
-- **Location and Date Filtering:** Limits search results to pages matching provided location terms and (optionally) those published after a given date.
+- **Location and Date Filtering:**
+  Limits search results based on location criteria and (optionally) a minimum publication date.
-- **Avoid Keywords:** Excludes results containing designated phrases (e.g., "government clearance").
+- **Avoid Keywords:**
+  Excludes results containing designated phrases (e.g., "government clearance").
-- **Pagination:** Fetches multiple pages of results up to a user-defined maximum.
+- **Dynamic Pagination:**
+  Continues fetching additional pages beyond duplicates until the number of **new unique results** reaches the configured `maxResults` value.
+- **Duplicate Tracking:**
+  Stores processed URLs in a file (`processed_urls.txt`) to avoid reprocessing duplicates on subsequent searches.
-- **CSV Output:** Saves the title and URL of each result into a CSV file.
+- **CSV Output:**
+  Appends new unique results (Title and URL) to `google_search_results.csv` instead of overwriting them.
-- **User Configurable:** All search settings are managed through a single configuration file.
+- **User Configurable:**
+  All search settings are managed through a single configuration file.

 ## Prerequisites